Funded 3-year-old and 4-year-old Kindergarten Programs

 Is kindergarten free to attend?

-In 2022, the government introduced 3-year-old kindergarten (along with the kinder tick) in addition to the exisiting 4-year-old kindergarten program which helped simplify the differnt names.
+In 2022, the government introduced 3-year-old Kindergarten (along with the Kinder Tick) in addition to the existing 4-year-old Kindergarten program which helped simplify the different names.

 What is the Kinder Tick?

-The Kinder Tick is a logo early childhood service providers can display to help families find and choose a kindergarten program that best suits their families needs.
+The Kinder Tick is a logo early childhood service providers can display to help families find and choose a Kindergarten program that best suits their family’s needs.

 Does your child have specific interests you’d like to encourage?
-Would you like your child to be at a kindergarten with an outdoor focus?
-Is a big play ground important?
+Would you like your child to be at a Kindergarten with an outdoor focus?
+Is a big playground important?
 Is it important they begin to learn a second language?
 For convenience, will your choice be confined to a certain area?
-Have your friends or neighbours recommend anywhere?
+Have your friends or neighbours recommended anywhere?

 It goes without saying that parents want a safe and hygienic environment for their children, after that, the choice is yours.

-You should make a list of the different aspects of kindergartens you like and then go and visit them.
-Get to know the teachers, ask lots of questions and observe what you see.
+You should make a list of the different aspects of Kindergartens you like and then go and visit them.
+Get to know the teachers, ask lots of questions and observe.

 Do the teachers make you feel comfortable?
-Is the centre a place you’d like your child to learn in?
+Is the centre an environment you’d like your child to learn in?

 Kindergarten is an important fundamental step in children’s learning journey and strongly recommended for all children.

 In our large, purpose-built rooms at Choklits, we offer two programs for our children.
-A 3-year-old kindergarten and a funded 4-year-old funded kindergarten class.
+A funded 3-year-old Kindergarten and a funded 4-year-old Kindergarten class.
 Our teams collaborate from time to time to share spaces too.

 We believe the value and benefits of collaborative learning are key in setting children up for their transition to school because the environment is more holistic.
 Our child-responsive curriculum practice considers the understandings, capabilities and dispositions that children need for the future.